 How should I use this medication?

-The recommended adult dose of olaparib is 400 mg (8 × 50 mg capsules) taken by mouth, 2 times a day.
-Depending on side effects of the medication, your doctor may reduce the dose that you take.
+The recommended adult dose of olaparib tablets is 300 mg (2 × 150 mg tablets) taken by mouth, 2 times a day.
+Depending on the side effects of the medication, your doctor may reduce the dose that you take.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.